 Committee Members (2018)

-- Tim Sexton, Chair, Director, Office of Transit and Active Transportation at Minnesota Department of Transportation
+- Tim Sexton, Chair, Chief Sustainability Officer at Minnesota Department of Transportation

 - Tara Ramani, Vice Chair, Environment and Air Quality Division, Texas A&M Transportation Institute

 - John MacArthur, Paper Review Chair, Research Associate, TREC, Portland State University